Monday-Friday7:30 a.m. - 5:30 p.m.

 From 7,000 to about 2,000 years ago, semi-nomadic Archaic Indians settled in camps along the foothills, occupying open ridges, valleys and shelters among rock outcrops.
 They chose locations offering a reliable water source, shelter, diversity of plant and animal resources, and unobstructed views.
 Small groups began to stay in one place long enough to construct shelters and cultivate plants.

 As miners arrived in the region they traveled up these same canyons.
-One of the primary routes that carried pack train to Leadville, a thriving mining community, crossed Reynolds Park.
+One of the primary routes that carried pack trains to Leadville, a thriving mining community, crossed Reynolds Park.
 A narrow gauge railroad line was constructed in 1878, and Foxton was designated as “Park Siding.”
-The Probert family was the first settlers in Park Siding.
-Mr. Probert was from England or Scotland, and was highly skilled quarryman in the Platte Canyon quarries around Foxton.
+The Probert family comprised the first settlers in Park Siding.
+Mr. Probert was from England or Scotland, and was a highly skilled quarryman who worked in the Platte Canyon quarries around Foxton.
 Quarrying continued in the Platte Canyon until 1936 when the railroad was scrapped.

 “Park Siding” was renamed in 1904 by an Englishman named Roach in honor of a “Foxton Hall” somewhere in England.
 Mr. Roach also opened up a wagon road from the foot of Kennedy Gulch, bridging the Platte River, and then finished up on the south side of the Platte to Foxton, where he bridged the river again.